DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

-draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment. isShaded? | boolean | Specifies whether the appointment is shaded.
+draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment. isShaded? | boolean | Indicates whether the appointment is shaded.

 ### Appointments.AppointmentContentProps